LLNL/merlin/docs/source/merlin_server.rst

    mkdir study1/
    cd study1/

-After wards you can instantiate merlin server in this directory by running
+Afterwards you can instantiate merlin server in this directory by running

 .. code-block:: bash